rguske/blog/content/posts/vsphere-with-tanzu-troubleshooting-haproxy.md

 OVA deployment step 2.7 requests the static IP address for the Frontend interface and ***this IP must be outside of the Load Balancer IP Range*** which you have to define in the next step 3.1.
 Furthermore, ***this IP range should not overlap with the assigned IP address of the Frontend network*** interface as well as with any other VMs in this range!

-I've misinterpreted the description for *Loadbalancer `IP ranges`* in step 3.1 which I should have painfully realised after the complete deployment.
-See the following *Figure III*:
+I've misinterpreted the description for *Loadbalancer `IP ranges`* in step 3.1 (see *Figure III*) which I should have "painfully" realised after the complete deployment.

 {{< image src="/img/posts/202011_haproxytrouble/CapturFiles-20201117_104643.jpg" caption="Figure III: Wrong configuration" src-s="/img/posts/202011_haproxytrouble/CapturFiles-20201117_104643.jpg" >}}

-In case you haven't noticed my mistake yet, I'd like to make a little excursion in networking 101.
+At this point, I'd like to make a little excursion in networking 101 to make sure you also see my mistake which I've made through this misinterpretation.
 I entered `10.10.18.18/28` as an IP range which isn't a valid [Subnetwork](https://en.wikipedia.org/wiki/Subnetwork).
 A valid subnetwork configuration for my evaluation deployment should have looked like:

 | Description | Address |
 | :---: | :---: |